 - Monitor the effective, efficient and ethical manner in which the department delivers its service standards

-- Role model of the values and behaviours expected of all employees
+- Provide a role model of the values and behaviours expected of all employees.

 Profiles of the Board of Management

 Dr Beth Woods is the Director-General of the Department of Agriculture and Fisheries (DAF) Queensland, where she leads development initiatives to deliver an innovative, productive and sustainable agriculture, fisheries and forestry sector.